xtnmae/testProject_automationExercise/README.md

-# Selenium in C# language with NUnit Framework for Automation Exercise Exam
+# Selenium in C# language with NUnit Framework and API for Automation Exercise Exam

-There are two items here
+There are two items here for the selenium automation that you can open in Visual Studio
 1. TC_Registration
 2. TC14_PlaceOrderRegistrationWhileCheckout